 Legal basis for collecting and storing logs without consent

 You can’t collect and store any personal data without having obtained, and being able to document that you obtained, consent from the persons you’re collecting data from.
-You can, however, collect and store personal data as part of web servers logs for the purposes of detecting and preventing fraud and unauthorized access and maintaining the security of your systems.
+You can, however, still collect and store personal data in your server logs for the limited and legitimate purpose of detecting and preventing fraud and unauthorized system access, and ensuring the security of your systems.

 Here are the relevant excerpts from the GDPR that allows data collection for this type of purposes: